Zuehlke/software-engineering-corner/drafts/react-router-6-page-transitions.md

               >
 ```

 Now having that in place, it will re-create the motion component whenever the path changes (careful: Nested routing might need refinement).
-To test that this already works, you can render within the `motion.div` the current location pathname
+To test that this already works, you can render within the `motion.div` the current location pathname.

 ```tsx
   <span>{location.pathname}<span>
 ```

 But the actual page is still not animated with the transition - why is that?
 Inspecting the rendered component in the dev tools of your browser will give you a clue: The `Outlet` component updates its content immediately whenever the route changes.
-What we built so far will result in temporarily rendering two `motion.div` elements with its content upon page navigation - the first div with a decreasing opacity, the second with an increasing opacity.
+What we built so far will result in temporarily rendering two `motion.div` elements with their content upon page navigation - the first div with a decreasing opacity, the second with an increasing opacity.
 But the `Outlet` component will update on both instances immediately, so the opacity transition animation won't have a visible effect, as both instances are on top of each other and have as opacity the sum of 1.

-Changing the `motion.div`s props will make visible what happens:
+Changing the `motion.div`'s props will make visible what happens:
 ```tsx
               initial={{ left: -2000 }}
               animate={{ left: 0 }}